About

 • Select Committee on Poverty Reduction

-During her first term on council Ramsay was elected to the North Central Local Government Association (NCLGA) as their 2nd Vice President (2019), 1st Vice President (2020), President (2021), and Past President (2022).
-Ramsay served on the Union of British Columbia Municipalities (UBCM) Board as the NCLGA Representative serving on the Indigenous Relations Committee, and the Health and Social Development Committee from 2021-2022.
+During her first term on council Ramsay was elected to the North Central Local Government Association (NCLGA) as their 2nd Vice President (2019), serving as 1st Vice President (2020), President (2021), and Past President (2022).
+Ramsay has served on the Union of British Columbia Municipalities (UBCM) Board as the NCLGA Representative (2021-2022), as Director at Large (2023-2024), and 1st Vice President (2024-2025), and in 2025 became the President of UBCM.